Quantum3-Labs/stacks-builder/README.md

 - `rag/`: retrieval and generation strategies
 - `tool/`: MCP tools
 - `MCP_Server/`: MCP server and config
-- `API/`: auth + RAG APIs and support modules
 - `automated_ingestion_job/`: full reinit pipeline

 ## Troubleshooting

-- Port in use: change ports in the commands above.
+- Port in use: change the `--port` value when starting the server.
-- Missing data: re-run the ingestion (manual or automated).
+- Missing data: re-run ingestion (manual or automated).
-- Invalid API key: create a key via `API/client_example.py` or `POST /api-keys`.
+- 404s on `/`: expected; only `/mcp/` is served.
 - Fresh DB: delete `chromadb_data/` and re-run the pipeline.

 ## Notes